 NCR’s Prayagraj junction bags “Eat Right Station” certification from FSSAI

-Prayagraj junction is the first station in Uttar Pradesh to get this recognition, say railway officials
+The Prayagraj junction station has bagged “Eat Right Station” certification, thereby becoming the first station in Uttar Pradesh to get this recognition, say railway officials

 The Prayagraj junction station has bagged “Eat Right Station” certification, thereby becoming the first station in Uttar Pradesh to get this recognition, say railway officials.